 Georgia DOT shared on October 15 that an upcoming concrete rehab project along I-75 will start in November.
 The project extends between state route 54 / mile 233 and the Walt Stephens Road overpass / mile 226.

 The contract was awarded to Webber, LLC of The Woodlands, TX in the amount of $15,420,200.00.
 The contract completion date is June 30, 2021.

 Concrete rehabilitation is different than asphalt resurfacing in that the entire roadway is not replaced, but only damaged sections.
 A special exception in the case of this project will include regrading the curve on I-75 south at I-675 where tractor-trailers frequently depart the roadway under wet conditions.
 The outside shoulder, outside and middle lanes will be removed and replaced in the area shaded in orange on the photo above.

-Lane closures are restricted to overnight hours and weekends.
+Lane closures are restricted to overnight hours.
 Double lane closures will be required at times for the project.
-More information about closures will be shared closer to the start date.

 I-75 resurfacing continues south of Henry County

 Many motorists will remember last summer’s resurfacing between state route 155 / mile 216 and state route 36 / mile 201.
 Two other projects are continuing where last year’s work left off between state route 36 / mile 201 and I-475 / mile 177.
 Both resurfacing projects were contracted to C. W. Matthews Contracting Company of Marietta, GA.

 In March, Georgia DOT awarded the bid to resurface I-75 between state route 36 in Jackson and state route 42 on the north side of Forsyth.
 That project is reported at 72% complete with final completion scheduled in January 2021.

 In July, another bid was awarded between state route 42 / mile 188 and I-475 / mile 177.
 Work started this month with the project’s completion estimated next summer.